 - How your period affects your running depends on the individual.
 Track your symptoms!
 There are plenty of apps to do this, or you can go old-fashioned and put pen to paper.
 I recently have found that the day before period I have extra energy, oddly enough.
 I always assumed it would be the opposite.
 That’s because of the next point…

 - Getting your period on race day doesn’t have to be doom and gloom!
+For some women, this is their optimal time for training.

 - Missing your period regularly is NOT normal and can have serious detriments.